kottans/mock-repo/README.md

 ## Hello!

 My name is Mila.
-I want to become a front-end developer one day:) Wish ypu all good luck here!
+I want to become a front-end developer one day:) Wish you all good luck here!

 Hello!